Telephone: 0117 964 7181 Email Us

 Reading at Home

-to your child’s education.
+Without a doubt, reading as often as possible is THE thing which will make the greatest difference to your child’s education.
 In Willow Class, we value immensely the contribution that reading makes to your children’s lives and so it permeates much of what we do.

 We expect children to read at least 4 times a week and this must be recorded in their reading record each week.
 We will send home new reading books every Friday and record who has read 4 times or more each week so they can be entered in our reading raffle.
 Each half term, a random ticket is drawn from the hat with the winner receiving a £5 book token!